FailAcademy/learning/web-dev-foundation/_slides/02-rwd/08-css_transitions-slides.md

 2. Vendor Prefixes
 3. Distinguish what properties are animatable in CSS3
 4. Transition Properties
+5. Transition Timing Functions
-5. Applying basic CSS transitions to elements.
+6. Applying basic CSS transitions to elements.

 ---